Tranthan22/air_adjusting/README.md

 # air_adjusting

-The device works as a air-conditioner in order to adjust serveral parameter such as temparature, humidity./n
+The device works as a air-conditioner in order to adjust serveral parameter such as temparature, humidity.

 Principle:
   - If the temparature inside the room is greater than 30, then the DC will run on taking out in